 In my own case I have always held an Animist knowing and companionship to wild nature, as I continue to see, feel, sense, observe, know and communicate with other presences out on the land - creatures, beings, elementals, earth spirits, deities, plant allies, and the archetypal animal spirits.
 These conversations can be one-off, or depending on the place, evolve and strengthen over time, with great care and devotion.

 ANIMISM UNBOUND The day you finish a Daniel Quinn book that reinforces the sentience of Earth Community and changes your worldview forever, you leave the house, and just outside the door a magnificent toad is waiting.
 You long for the day when you are as at home in your environment as this attentive being.
 You place a blessing of protection on the small creature, which leads to a conversation full of magnetic knowing and mutual love.
-And from that day onward, you remember Wise Toad as a guardian of life's passages.
+And from that day onward, you remember Wise Toad as the guardian of life's passages.

 The world is alive with purpose, energy and sacred life.
 The elementals, earth spirits, plant allies, faeries and “devas” can have identifiable characteristics, personalities or gender, and narratives from oral traditions can portray these other-than-human beings as neutral, lovable, exuberant, terrifying or even mischievous!